terra-money/docs/docs/learn/glossary.md

 A fee added to every swap between Terra stablecoins (spot-trading).
 The rate varies, depending on the denomination.
 For example, while the rate for most denominations is .35%, the rate for MNT is 2%.
 To see the rates, [query the oracle](https://lcd.terra.dev/terra/oracle/v1beta1/denoms/tobin_taxes).

+## Tombstone

+To block a validator from participating in consensus or oracle voting.

 ## Total stake

 The total amount of Luna bonded to a delegator, including self-bonded Luna.